-Completion of the teacher preparation option in Art qualifies students for an Illinois Professional Educator License (PEL) with an endorsement for teaching Visual Arts for grades K -
+Completion of the teacher preparation option in Art qualifies students for an Illinois Professional Educator License (PEL) with an endorsement for teaching Visual Arts for grades K -12.
+Licensure requires the successful completion of the ACT or SAT (see College of Education Handbook), Visual Arts content area test, and the edTPA.

-12. Licensure requires the successful completion of the Illinois Licensure Test of Academic Proficiency (TAP) or the equivalent, the Visual Arts content area test, and the Assessment of Professional Teaching (Special K-12).
+Students must complete 128-130 credit hours in the following areas:

-- complete 128-130 credit hours - complete general education requirements, 39 credit hours - complete courses in the area of specialization, 57 credit hours - complete professional education courses, 32-34 credit hours
+- general education requirements, 36 credit hours - college foreign language requirement, 3 cr hrs and embedded diversity requirement - courses in the area of specialization, 57 credit hours - professional education courses, 32-34 credit hours